mbernste/mbernste.github.io/_posts/2020-05-11-measure_theory_post_3.md

 **2. The Lebesgue integral of a measurable simple measurable function**

-Before defining the general Lebesgue integral, we first create a more narrow definition for a Lebesgue integral only over *measurable simple functions*:
+Before defining the general Lebesgue integral, we first create a more narrow definition for a Lebesgue integral that is defined only over *measurable simple functions*:

 <span style="color:#0060C6">**Definition 9:** Given a measure space $(F, \mathcal{F}, \mu)$ and measurable space $(H, \mathcal{H})$ where $H \subseteq \mathbb{R}$, and a measurable simple function</span>